crxjs/chrome-extension-tools/packages/vite-plugin-docs/docs/getting-started/vanilla/00-create-project.md

 ![Vite CRXJS Chrome Extension Popup](assets/crxjs-vanilla-inspect-raw.png)

 Let's see how Vite handles file updates without an HMR framework.
-We can add a counter button to test if Vite preserves the page state.
+We can add a counter button to test how Vite preserves the page state.

 ```javascript title=main.js
 import './style.css'